-Jonathan Brooks completed his Ph.D. at the University of North Texas in music theory.
-His dissertation, entitled “Imagined Sounds: Their Role in the Strict and Free Compositional Practice of Anton Bruckner,” investigates the degree to which Bruckner’s harmonic-counterpoint teachings affected his compositional output.
-Prior to coming to Anderson University, Jonathan was a Lecturer of Music Theory at Baylor University for the 2000-01 academic year where he taught classes in form and analysis, traditional harmony, and twentieth-century analysis and ear-training.
+Dr. Jonathan Brooks completed his PhD at the University of North Texas in music theory.
+His dissertation, entitled Imagined Sounds: Their Role in the Strict and Free Compositional Practice of Anton Bruckner, investigates the degree to which Bruckner’s harmonic-counterpoint teachings affected his compositional output.
+Prior to coming to Anderson University, Dr. Brooks was a lecturer of music theory at Baylor University for the 2000-2001 academic year, where he taught classes in form and analysis, traditional harmony, and 20th-century analysis and ear-training.

 Associate Professor of Music